 He maintains a strong working relationship with both Alan Hume and another acclaimed designer whom he has worked closely with throughout the years, Paul Hodgkiss.

 Almost 12 years after Michael embarked on his career as a cabinet maker, he made the interesting discovery that the skill had been in his ancestry.
-The letter photographs displayed are how Michael discovered about his ancestry from his grandfather Ronald Menhinick.
+The photographs displayed show how Michael discovered his ancestry in letters written from his grandfather Ronald Menhinick.

-Born in 1837 his great, great, great, grandfather was a self-employed cabinet maker initially working from home.
-His son Michaels great, great, grandfather - carried on this trade, carving aeroplane propellers from solid wood during the Second World War.
+Born in 1837, Michaels great, great, great, grandfather was a self-employed cabinet maker initially working from home.
+His son - Michael’s great, great, grandfather - carried on this trade, carving aeroplane propellers from solid wood during the Second World War.

 The trade was continued by Michael's great grandfather who, although he didn't start his working life as a cabinet maker, became one of the top craftsman of window display cabinets in London, carrying out commissions for Abbotts & Co and then Dolcis.

-They were called William Henry Menhinick and the youngest passed away the year before Michael was born - the creativity is in the genes and the cabinet making heritage lives on.
+They were all called William Henry Menhinick and the youngest passed away the year before Michael was born - creativity is in his genes and the cabinet making heritage lives on.